fun4seb/GitNotes/2021 ~ Winter/HIST223/HIST223 - Week 2.md

 - **Mesolithic**
 	- Much of the same as previous
 - **Neolithic**
-	- More of the same; in general some activity on mainland and a little spreading around the islands
+	- More of the same, in general some activity on mainland and a little spreading around the islands; neolithic revolution takes place
 - **Early Bronze Age**
 	- **3 regions develop:** **Cycladic region** (Cyclades islands), **Minoan region** (around Crete), and **Helladic region** (Greek Mainland)
 	- Also a little activity in the **"Trojan-East Aegean" region** (Asia Minor) however this is not considered part of Greece at the time